marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-expressions-for-arithmetic.rst

   operand is ``NaN``, then it is unspecified which of the two operands is returned as the result.

-  .. index:: umin

-  .. index:: umax

-  .. index:: unsigned minimum and maximum
+  .. index:: umin, umax, unsigned minimum and maximum

 :samp:`(umin:{m} {x} {y})` :samp:`(umax:{m} {x} {y})`
   Like ``smin`` and ``smax``, but the values are interpreted as unsigned integers.

-  .. index:: not

-  .. index:: complement, bitwise

-  .. index:: bitwise complement
+  .. index:: not, complement, bitwise, bitwise complement

 :samp:`(not:{m} {x})`
   Represents the bitwise complement of the value represented by :samp:`{x}`, carried out in mode :samp:`{m}`, which must be a fixed-point machine mode.

-  .. index:: and

-  .. index:: logical-and, bitwise

-  .. index:: bitwise logical-and
+  .. index:: and, logical-and, bitwise, bitwise logical-and

 :samp:`(and:{m} {x} {y})`
   Represents the bitwise logical-and of the values represented by :samp:`{x}` and :samp:`{y}`, carried out in machine mode :samp:`{m}`, which must be a fixed-point machine mode.

-  .. index:: ior

-  .. index:: inclusive-or, bitwise

-  .. index:: bitwise inclusive-or
+  .. index:: ior, inclusive-or, bitwise, bitwise inclusive-or

 :samp:`(ior:{m} {x} {y})`
   Represents the bitwise inclusive-or of the values represented by :samp:`{x}` and :samp:`{y}`, carried out in machine mode :samp:`{m}`, which must be a fixed-point mode.

-  .. index:: xor

-  .. index:: exclusive-or, bitwise

-  .. index:: bitwise exclusive-or
+  .. index:: xor, exclusive-or, bitwise, bitwise exclusive-or

 :samp:`(xor:{m} {x} {y})`
   Represents the bitwise exclusive-or of the values represented by :samp:`{x}` and :samp:`{y}`, carried out in machine mode :samp:`{m}`, which must be a fixed-point mode.

-  .. index:: ashift

-  .. index:: ss_ashift

-  .. index:: us_ashift

-  .. index:: left shift

-  .. index:: shift

-  .. index:: arithmetic shift

-  .. index:: arithmetic shift with signed saturation

-  .. index:: arithmetic shift with unsigned saturation
+  .. index:: ashift, ss_ashift, us_ashift, left shift, shift, arithmetic shift, arithmetic shift with signed saturation, arithmetic shift with unsigned saturation

 :samp:`(ashift:{m} {x} {c})` :samp:`(ss_ashift:{m} {x} {c})` :samp:`(us_ashift:{m} {x} {c})`
   These three expressions represent the result of arithmetically shifting :samp:`{x}`